section-engineering-education/engineering-education/articles/how-artificial-intelligence-has-transformed-the-sports-industry/index.md

 #### Training and coaching

-Training and coaching in today&#39;s sports has changed with technological advancement.
+Training and coaching in today's sports has changed with technological advancement.
 Artificial intelligence contains a huge volume of data, training, and game performances that scientists and coaches use as a knowledge source.
-The knowledge of artificial intelligence keeps on updating.
+The knowledge of artificial intelligence keeps on updating, with real time information.
+This knowledge is used further by sports scientists, coaches, and coaches, leading to more performance refinement.

 #### Assistant coaching and refereeing